shekhar349/rate-limiter/examples/TESTING_FLASK_EXAMPLE.md

 #### Option C: Browser / Postman

+**Note:** Flask doesn't have built-in Swagger UI like FastAPI.
+Use browser developer tools or Postman for testing.

 1. Open `http://localhost:5000/` in your browser
-2. Use browser's developer tools (F12) to check response headers
+2. Use browser's developer tools (F12) to check response headers and make requests
 3. Use Postman or similar tool to test endpoints with custom headers
+4. For Swagger UI with Flask, you can use libraries like `flasgger` or `flask-restx` (not included in this example)

 ## Testing Rate Limiting Behavior